 While doing hourly rounding coaching, I overheard a patient complain to an aid that their meal had been cold when it should have been served hot.
 The aid said, “That’s because we only have one person delivering the trays.
 You must have been the last one.”
 That was an explanation that didn’t help anyone.
 The patient still got a cold meal and now has little faith that the process that created the cold meal will be fixed.

-This example was not only a service recovery opportunity but it was a chance to take ownership on behalf of the organization.
-By explaining instead of owning, the patient is now clear that there isn’t a process in place to fix the problem.
+This example was not only a service recovery opportunity, but it was a chance to take ownership on behalf of the organization.
+By explaining instead of owning, the patient is now clear that there isn’t a process in place to fix the problem,and a service recovery opportunity is missed.
 Dietary and the process surrounding meal delivery was just thrown under the bus, but it’s the patient who suffers.

 Listen carefully for how staff manage patient concerns.
 Explanations can still throw people under the bus.